Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 The main barriers to adoption remain data quality and availability, poorly integrated information systems, and cultural resistance to change.

-• In companies with turnover of less than 30 M€, 44% are still in the early stages of the digitization journey;
+• In companies with revenue below €30 million, 44% is still in the early stages of the digitalization journey;

-• Only companies over 250 M€ show a significant share of Smart Factory (over 50%)
+• Only companies with revenue exceeding €250 million show a significant share of Smart Factory adoption (over 50%);

-Digital transformation is, therefore, a matter of critical mass and strategic governance.
+Digital transformation is therefore a matter of critical mass and strategic governance.

-AI in Manufacturing: reality or promise?
+AI in Manufacturing: Reality or Promise?

 • Quality control: automated monitoring and inspection of production processes